 - If after two semesters of enrolment in the course the required practice hours and associated reflective practices have not been completed, the course will be given a DNC (did not complete) grade.
 In this event, a student would need to re-enrol in the course when it is next offered.
-Carrying hours already obtained forward to the new course would be discussed with the Practicum Manager. - When there are outstanding practice hours at the end of 933.730 Practicum (B), students will complete the Application for Extension of Practicum Hours form and complete their practice until the hours are met.
-This will require that they continue to participate in group supervision to support their ongoing reflective practice and make a payment of \$240 to cover additional administrative costs. - It is expected that all counselling work audio or video recorded as part of assessments in 904.715 Integrated Practice (A), 905.715 Integrated Practice (B), 932.730 Practicum (A), and 933.730 Practicum (B) will be carried out in an official New Zealand language. - Students who pause their practicum and placement for more than a semester prior to or in Year 2 and 3 are required to submit a 30-minute video presentation, towards the end of the semester prior to resuming practicum.
+Carrying hours already obtained forward to the new course would be discussed with the Practicum Manager. - Students will only have two opportunities to pass each course which contains practicum hours as part of the assessment (i.e. 930.615 Professional Practice A, 931.615 Professional Practice B, 932.730 Practicum A, 933.730 Practicum B).
+If extenuating circumstances arise a student may need to be withdrawn from a practicum.
+This is not considered a repeat practicum and does not attract any penalty.
+Extenuating circumstances are defined as unforeseeable events outside of the student's control (such as serious injury or ill-health, tangihanga/bereavement, civil emergency, or on compassionate grounds) and which will compromise the student's ability or capacity to meet the requirements of their practicum.
+Extenuating circumstances are verified and determined at the discretion of the Head of Programme and Practicum Manager and a timeframe for completion set in accordance with existing General Regulations. - When there are outstanding practice hours at the end of 933.730 Practicum B, students will complete the Application for Extension of Practicum Hours form and complete their practice until the hours are met.
+This will require that they continue to participate in group supervision to support their ongoing reflective practice and make a payment of \$240 to cover additional administrative costs. - It is expected that all counselling work audio or video recorded as part of assessments in 904.715 Integrated Practice A, 905.715 Integrated Practice B, 932.730 Practicum A, and 933.730 Practicum B will be carried out in an official New Zealand language. - · Students who pause their practicum and placement for more than a semester prior to or in Year 2 and 3 are required to submit a 30-minute video presentation, towards the end of the semester prior to resuming practicum.
 The video will be reviewed by the Practicum Manager and Coordinator to assess the student's readiness for placement.
 Participating in a weekly process group, for the semester prior to resuming practicum, is also recommended.